tuxnull/EasyCRUD/README.md

-# EasyCRUD
+# EasyCRUD.rs
-PHP-based CRUD Web Interface
+Rust-based CRUD Web Interface

+Please do not use this in production.
+This is a learning project for me to learn Rust.